ErwinLiYH/MiniPicBedMac/README.md

     ```
 3. Modify settings in `__init__.py`
     ```python
+    # title of the app in status bar
+    TITLE = "MyPicbed"

     # image saving directory
     # you can add and modify vault here
     FILES_DIRECTORY = {